LaihoE/demoparser/README.md

 |inspect_weapon|m_nButtonDownMaskPrev|
 |buttons|m_nButtonDownMaskPrev|

-(button is the real value of m_nButtonDownMaskPrev and the others are derived from it)
+(buttons is the real value of m_nButtonDownMaskPrev and the others are derived from it)

 #### Match info (same for all players)
 |         Name          | Real name                                                                                                                               |